 The course consists of practical training at the ATB site and on the road.
 It costs £100-£135 and most ATBs provide motorcycles and helmets.
 On successfully completing the course you’ll get a CBT certificate valid for two years.

-If you are under 19 at this point you will be limited to 125cc and under-21s will be limited to 47bhp.
+If you are under 19 years old at this point you will be limited to 125cc and under-21s will be limited to 47bhp.

 To get a full licence you have to sit a number of theory and practical riding tests, each consisting of two parts.
 Depending on your age, you will qualify in a series of steps, known as ‘staged access’.
 Riders who start at 19 or 24 and leapfrog a stage take the ‘direct access’ route.